Quantum key distribution based on the quantum eraser: Introduction

 \section{Introduction}

-The fields of quantum foundations and quantum information are very good examples of themes that are being actively investigated at the research level and yet are accessible to undergraduate students who completed a first course on quantum mechanics \cite{strauch2016,ashby2016,ferrari2010}.
+The fields of quantum foundations and quantum information are very good examples of themes that are being actively investigated at the research level and yet are accessible to undergraduate students who completed a first course on quantum mechanics\cite{strauch2016,ashby2016,ferrari2010,courtney2020}.
 Indeed, many undergraduate curricula include courses and seminars on topics such as quantum communication, quantum computing and algorithms, entanglement, quantum control, ...etc.
-The two fields are strongly interrelated and advances in either one leads to breaking new grounds in the other one \cite{barnum2018}.
+The two fields are strongly interrelated and the advances in either one leads to breaking new grounds in the other one\cite{barnum2018}.
 The purpose of this paper is to provide a pedagogical example of a quantum communication application motivated by foundational aspects of quantum mechanics that illustrates the connections between the two subjects.

-The wave-particle duality of quantum systems has been one of the cornerstone ideas in quantum mechanics since its inception in the 1920s.
-In short, this principle states that quantum systems cannot exhibit full wave and particle properties in the same time.
+The principle of complementarity in quantum systems has been one of the cornerstone ideas in quantum mechanics since its inception in the 1920s.
+In short, this principle states that quantum systems cannot exhibit full wave and particle properties at the same time.
 For example, in the double slit experiment, one cannot pinpoint the slit through which the quantum particle has passed (the path) and at the same time maintain the interference fringes on the screen.
-Very important variations of this experiment such as delaying the choice of whether or not to measure the path until after the particle has passed through the double slits (delayed choice experiments \cite{wheeler1978}) or reversing the choice, i.e., erasing the which-path information (WPI) \cite{scully1982}, have been implemented in various experiments over the last two decades \cite{kim2000,walborn2002,jacques2007,manning2015,ma2016}.
+Very important variations of this experiment such as delaying the choice of whether or not to measure the path until after the particle has passed through the double slits (delayed choice experiments\cite{wheeler1978}) or reversing the choice, i.e., erasing the which-way information (WWI)\cite{scully1982}, have been implemented in various experiments over the last two decades\cite{kim2000,walborn2002,jacques2007,manning2015,ma2016}.